South African Theatre Journal

 History

 Founded in 1987 by Temple Hauptfleisch and Ian Steadman, who edited and published it jointly till 1997, when Steadman resigned due to pressure of other commitments.
 From 1998 edited by Hauptfleisch, with Yvette Hutchison and Edwin Hees as Assistant Editors.
 In 2008 Petrus du Preez became an Assistant Editor, and in 2010 he became Co-editor with Hauptfleisch.
-In July 2015 Temple Hauptfleisch stepped down to concentrate on the ESAT online encyclopaedia, and Petrus du Preez took over as sole Editor.
+In July 2015 Temple Hauptfleisch stepped down to concentrate on the ESAT online encyclopaedia, and Petrus du Preez took over as sole Editor, followed by an editorial team consisting of Veronica Baxter, Samuel Ravengai and Lida Krüger.

-Over the years a number of technical editors assited the editors with the production side of the journal, notably Keith Bain, Petrus du Preez, Yvette Hutchison, Miemie Neethling and Eunice Reynecke.
+During the years of self-publishing (1987-2011), a number of technical editors assisted the editors with the production side of the journal, notably Keith Bain, Petrus du Preez, Yvette Hutchison, Miemie Neethling and Eunice Reynecke.

 The journal initially appeared in two issues a year (between 1987 to 1997), later as a single annual volume (1998-2010).
 From 2011 onwards the journal expanded to publish three smaller issues per year under the Routledge imprint.